 Introduction to Business, Business Communication and Report Writing, and Diversity in Business.

 Course catalogue is available at the Business Education program’s website (http://bloomu.edu/business-education).
-To be assured of consideration, please submit an application letter, curriculum vitae, copies of unofficial transcripts, recent student evaluations, examples of scholarly work, and three letters of professional reference to Dr. Lawrence C. Kilgus, Search and Screen chair; Department of Business Education and Information and Technology Management; Bloomsburg University of Pennsylvania; 400 E. Second Street; Bloomsburg, PA 17815.
+To be assured of consideration, please submit an application letter, curriculum vitae, copies of unofficial transcripts, recent student evaluations, examples of scholarly work, and three letters of professional reference to Dr. Lawrence C. Kilgus, Search and Screen chair; Department of Innovation, Technology, and Supply Chain Management; Bloomsburg University of Pennsylvania; 400 E. Second Street; Bloomsburg, PA 17815.